How It All Started

 How to apply it: Apply a single pump to fingertips and quickly pat evenly over face.
 Safe to apply around eyes.
 Allow to fully absorb.

-- [OPTIONAL] MediHeal Sheet Mask
+- [OPTIONAL] MediHeal R:NA Proatin Masks

 How I apply it: Unfold sheet mask and apply over face.
 Leave on for 15~20min.
 Remove mask and use fingers to pat remaining product into skin.
 Bonus tip: keep them in the fridge for a cooling effect.
 Especially good for sunburns!

 - Etude House Moistfull Collagen Deep Cream + [OPTIONAL] CosRX Propolis Light Ampoule